phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ![2015-08-25 16 08 00](https://cloud.githubusercontent.com/assets/353180/9472260/3655fa7a-4b22-11e5-8d87-20528112de16.png)

 > Note: When the notification arrives you will see the title and message like normally.
 You will only see the picture when the notification is expanded.
-Once expanded not only will you see the picture but the message portion will disappear and you'll see the summary text portion.
+Once expanded, not only will you see the picture, but the message portion will disappear and you'll see the summary text portion.

 ## Background Notifications